 So here are 5 tips to help you make the most of your naturopath

 Ask questions and seek quality clarification

-Many of our clients come in seeking answers to questions.
+Many of my clients come in seeking answers to questions.
 They may have done some of their own research which has left them confused and with more questions than when they started down the rabbit hole.

-We will generally follow up after a consultation to see if you have any further questions.
+I will generally follow up after a consultation to see if you have any further questions.
 Sometimes they don’t occur to you until you‘ve had time to reflect on what you have learned during the consultation.